valakhosravi/rick-and-morty-graphql-game/README.md

 # Rick and Morty Episode Quiz
 The Rick and Morty Episode Quiz is a simple game that challenges players to identify the character that did not appear in a given episode of the popular animated series, Rick and Morty.
-The game is built using HTML, CSS, and JavaScript and utilizes the Rick and Morty API (https://rickandmortyapi.com/graphql) to access episode information and character data.
+The game is built using React and utilizes the Rick and Morty API (https://rickandmortyapi.com/graphql) to access episode information and character data.

 ## How to Play
 To play the game, simply follow these steps: